Can I Receive Social Security Disability Benefits for My Depression?

 Depression is an emotional disorder that causes people to feel perpetually sad, inadequate and helpless.
 Severe cases of depression can be disabling and may qualify a person suffering from such a crippling disorder to file a claim for Social Security disability benefits.

-The Phillips Law Group’s experienced Social Security disability benefits lawyers understand what it takes for those suffering from depression to receive disability benefits for their condition.
+The Phillips Law Group’s experienced Social Security disability benefits lawyers in Phoenix understand what it takes for those suffering from depression to receive disability benefits for their condition.

 If you or someone you love needs help with your depression disability application or appealing a denied claim, we are ready to help.
 Do not hesitate to contact us to schedule a free, no obligation consultation.